Survival rates for rhabdomyosarcoma by risk group

 Overall, the 5-year survival rate for children in the low-risk group is over 90%.
 Most of these children will be cured.

 For those in the intermediate-risk group, the 5-year survival rates range from about 60% to about 80%.
-The rate varies somewhat based on tumor location, stage, and the age of the child (with children aged 1 to 9 tending to do better than older or younger children).
+The rate varies somewhat based on tumor location, stage, and the age of the child (children aged 1 to 9 tend to do better than older or younger children).

 Even when taking risk groups and other factors into account, survival rates are at best rough estimates.
-Your child's doctor can tell you how well these numbers may apply, as he or she is familiar with the aspects of your particular situation.
+Your child’s doctor is your best source of information on this topic, as he or she is familiar with the aspects of your situation.